 Demand from Existing Savings Bank Account holders

-Many existing SB account holders have started demanding that the benefits given to new account openers be extended to those who already have SB Accounts in different banks.
+Many existing SB account holders have started demanding that the benefits are given to new account openers be extended to those who already have SB Accounts in different banks.
 It is unlikely the government will accept this demand, as it is not financially feasible.

-Burdern of PMJDY on Banks.
+Burdern of PMJDY on Banks

 Some economists have warned that the financial inclusion scheme will burden banks and the scheme will be exploited by unscrupulous elements.
 To clear these apprehensions, the Finance Ministry has released a press note.